-All Zoning Certificate applications for signs may be approved by the Departments of Planning and Zoning if in conformance with the regulations.
+All Zoning Certificate applications for signs may be approved by the Zoning Administrator if in conformance with the regulations.

-ARTICLE 11: OFF-STREET PARKING STANDARDS
+OFF-STREET PARKING STANDARDS ARTICLE 11:

 Section 11.1 Non-Residential Parking Standards

 A. To decrease congestion, permanent off-street automobile parking space and truck loading space shall be provided for all new structures and uses, and for existing structures or uses that are increased in size by 20 percent or more after adoption of these regulations.